 These are the top six most reviewed accounting software solutions for churches in Capterra’s church accounting software directory.

 FlockBase, the most reviewed church accounting tool in our directory, has been operating out of Fort Worth, Texas since 2006.
 It is essentially two core modules: a membership and contributions module, and a True Fund accounting module.
 FlockBase is designed to be simple enough that even volunteers at smaller churches can use it without extensive training.
+Interested in exploring products with similar features?
+These FlockBase alternatives are a great place to start.

 Pricing: Each module costs $99 (a one-time price) and they are meant to be used individually—for churches that need only one—or in conjunction.
 You can save $19 by bundling the packages ($179).
 The one-time fee includes two months of support and updates, but that can be extended by a year for $30 more ($50 more for the bundle).
 Existing members can renew the support and updates for $49.95/year per module.